kate1503/DQE_PyTest_Project/README.md

-# Data Testing Project for 'AdwentureWorks' Database
+# Data Testing Project for 'AdventureWorks' Database
 The project goal is to perform several tests related to data checks in 3 different tables.
 This project involves creating and documenting test cases, automating these test cases, and generating test results report.